ADLINK/adlink-nxp-android/README.md

 ### 5.15.
 MIPI CSI camera
-* OV5640 camera is enabled by default
+* OV5640 camera is enabled by default.
-* Connect camera to 2-lane MIPI CSI connector
+* Connect camera to 2-lane MIPI CSI connector.
-* Camera App can be used to stream video from camera
+* Camera App can be used to stream video from camera.

 ### 5.16.
 PCIe
-* Run ```lspci``` command from adb shell to list connected PCI devices
+* Run ```lspci``` command from adb shell to list connected PCI devices.
-* Vendor ID details can be extracted by running lspci command with '-n' argument
+* Vendor ID details can be extracted by running lspci command with '-n' argument.

 ### 5.17 Ethernet